pr3y/bruce_old/README.md

 ## User Interface
 There are three main controls:
-* Home - Stops the current process and returns you to the menu from almost anywhere in NEMO
+* Home - Stops the current process and returns you to the menu from almost anywhere in BRUCE
 * Next - Moves the cursor to the next menu option.
 In function modes, this usually stops the process and returns you to the previous menu.
 * Select - Activates the currently-selected menu option, and wakes up the dimmed screen in function modes

-* StickC and StickC-Plus
-  * Power: Long-press the power button for 6 seconds to turn off the unit
-  * Home: Tap the power button (closest to the USB port)
-  * Next: Tap the side button
-  * Select: Tap the M5 button on the front of the unit

 * Cardputer
   * Home: Tap the Esc/~/` key or the Left-Arrow/, key